4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change-2/index.md

 </div>

 ## Harsh Cold
-Soon, it was time to head to the Advance Base Camp.
+Soon, it was time to head to the Advance Base Camp (ABC).
 And mother nature decided to hurl some blizzards our way.
 It got cold.
 And dark.

 <div>
   <img src="cold.jpg" alt="Feeling cold"/>